kyjohnson92/CryptoDashboard-ML/README.md

 # CryptoDashboard-ML

-A comprehensive data analysis into the cryptocurrency market creating a visualization dashboard web application along with exploratory dive into sentiment analysis and machine learning within the market.
+A comprehensive data visualization web app of the cryptocurrency market.
+Using an API to fetch and store data into a SQL database, Python and Pandas is used to provide basic manipulation and anaylsis over the data with the Flask microframework serving data to the frontend with Plotly.js to visualize the data.